Final Fantasy Tactics: Story

 Ramza discovers that High Confessor Marcel Funebris and the church used the legend of the holy Zodiac Braves to gather the Zodiac Stones and instigated the Lion War.
 To prevent Ramza's interference, Delacroix uses the stone to transform into a Lucavi demon and Ramza defeats him.
 Ramza is regarded as a heretic by the church and he is chased by the Knights Templar, the soldiers of the church who are hunting the Zodiac Stones.
 He acquires proof of the Church's lies about Saint Ajora, a central figure in the religion, and attempts to use it along with the Zodiac Stone to reveal the organization's plot.

 The two sides in the Lion War face off in a major battle that results in the deaths of Larg and Goltana.
 Ramza stops the battle and rescues the general, Count Cidolfus Orlandeau, though the Church eliminates the two leaders to secure its control over Ivalice.
 Ramza discovers that the Knights Templar are possessed by the Lucavi, who are seeking to resurrect their leader Ultima, and they needed bloodshed and a suitable body to complete the resurrection.
 Alma, Ramza's sister, is to serve as the host for Ultima's incarnation.
 Ultima is resurrected and Ramza and his allies succeed in destroying her and escape Ivalice.

-In the epilogue, Delita marries Ovelia and becomes the King of Ivalice.
-He fails to find true satisfaction as even Ovelia distrusts him, leading her to stab Delita.
-Ovelia is stabbed by Delita in return, with her fate left ambiguous in the game.
-Delita then cries out to Ramza, asking what Ramza gained in return for his actions, compared to Delita.
-Orran attempts to reveal the Church's evil plot with the "Durai Report" but his papers are confiscated and he is burned at the stake for heresy.
-Many centuries later a historian tries to describe the story of the Lion War.
+In the epilogue, Delita marries Ovelia and becomes the King of Ivalice, while Ramza and Alma fake their deaths and go into hiding.
+Delita fails to find true satisfaction as even Ovelia distrusts him, leading to a confrontation where they stab each other; their fates are left ambiguous in the game.
+Closing text from Alazlam reveals Olan Durai, who encountered Ramza several times, compiled the Durai Report and sought to reveal the Church's complicity, but he was burned as a heretic and his papers confiscated.
+His descendent Alazlam hopes now that Ramza's role in the Lion Wars will be remembered in full.